-Active Directory administrators can use it instead of direct installing client application and inviting each employee.
+Active Directory administrators can use this guide instead of manual installation or invitation method for each employee.

 This is perfect when:

 - You want to deploy the Xink App unattended to all Outlook users.

 - You don't want Outlook (desktop) users to have any kind of interaction.

 - You don't want to deal with invitation emails and rely on users having to enter the access code.